NHL Free Agents 2018: Latest Rumors, Predictions for Rick Nash, More Top Names

 NHL Free Agents 2018: Latest Rumors, Predictions for Rick Nash, More Top NamesJuly 10, 2018

 There aren't any marquee NHL free agents left.
-We're into the second week of July now, and anyone with considerable upside has been snatched up by a general manager who was probably overpaying for those services.
+Anyone with considerable upside has been snatched up by a general manager who was probably overpaying for those services.

-A market that was thin in the first place has been whittled down to the slim pickings that we see before us now.
-Yet there's something to be said for adding the right low-cost piece as the days of summer slide off of the calendar.
+A market that was thin in the first place has been whittled down to the slim pickings.
+Yet there's something to be said for adding the right low-cost piece as the days of summer slide off the calendar.

 For example, the Columbus Blue Jackets recently snagged 22-year-old Anthony Duclair on a one-year deal worth the league minimum of $650,000.
-That's a remarkable value, even for a player who is essentially heading to Ohio to revitalize his pro career under John Tortorella, according to Aaron Portzline of The Athletic.
+That's a remarkable value, even for a player who is essentially heading to Ohio to revitalize his career under John Tortorella, according to Aaron Portzline of The Athletic.

-And who can forget the impact Devante Smith-Pelly had for the Washington Capitals after waiting until July 3 to sign last year.
+Who can forget the impact Devante Smith-Pelly had for the Washington Capitals after waiting until July 3 to sign last year.

 Chris Peters @chrismpeters